w3c/performance-timeline/explainer.md

 * `entryType`: a string representing the type of performance data being exposed.
 It is also used to filter entries in the `getEntriesByType()` method and in the `PerformanceObserver`.
 * `startTime`: a timestamp representing the starting point for the performance data being recorded.
 The semantics of this attribute depend on the `entryType`.
 * `duration`: a time duration representing the duration of the performance data being recorded.
 The semantics of this one also depend on the `entryType`.
+* `navigationId`: an integer indicating how many times the user has navigated to this document since it was initially loaded.

 If these sound abstract, it’s because they are.
 A specification whose goal is to expose new measurements to web developers will define a new interface which extends `PerformanceEntry`.